aeminium-labs/solana-nft-monitor/README.md

 ### Requesting new collections

-If you want me to add a new collection to the site, please submit an issue by clicking [this link](https://github.com/pgaspar/solana-nft-monitor/issues/new?assignees=&labels=add+collection&template=request-a-new-collection-listing.md).
+If you want us to add a new collection to the site, please submit an issue by clicking [this link](https://github.com/moon-landing-crew/solana-nft-monitor/issues/new?assignees=&labels=add+collection&template=request-a-new-collection-listing.md).

 Thanks!

 ### The add_collection.rb script

-I added a very rough Ruby script that'll generate the required files.
+There's a very rough Ruby script that'll generate the required files.
 You just need to give it the collection identifiers for Moonrank, Magic Eden, Solanart, Alpha Art and Exchange Art (in that order):

 ```shell
 # ruby scripts/add_collection.rb <moonrank_id> <magiceden_id> <solanart_id> <alphaart_id> <exchangeart_id>